 On October 14, 2015, the Company and certain lenders agreed to exchange notes with an aggregate principal amount of \$840,000 and aggregate accrued interest of \$70,727 for an aggregate of 227,682 shares of common stock and five-year warrants to purchase an aggregate of 227,682 shares of common stock at an exercise price of \$4.00 per share (the "Exchange Agreement").
-The exchange shall take effect immediately preceding the earlier of (a) the effectiveness of the registration statement or (b) the listing of the Company's shares of common stock and warrants to purchase shares of common stock on The Nasdaq Capital Market (the "Nasdaq Listing").
-In the event the effectiveness of the registration statement or the Nasdaq Listing shall not have occurred prior to October 31, 2015, the Exchange Agreement shall be null and void.
+The exchange was to take effect immediately preceding the earlier of (a) the effectiveness of the registration statement or (b) the listing of the Company's shares of common stock and warrants to purchase shares of common stock on The Nasdaq Capital Market (the "Nasdaq Listing").
+In the event the effectiveness of the registration statement or the Nasdaq Listing had not occurred prior to October 31, 2015, the Exchange Agreement was to be null and void (the "Exchange Contingency").
+On October 21, 2015, the Company and certain of the aforementioned lenders agreed that the Exchange Agreement is null and void and of no further force or effect with respect to the exchange of notes with an aggregate principal amount of \$460,000 and aggregate accrued interest of \$6,951 for an aggregate of 116,738 shares of common stock and five-year warrants to purchase an aggregate of 116,738 shares of common stock at an exercise price of \$4.00 per share.
+On October 21, 2015, the Company and the remaining aforementioned lenders agreed to remove the Exchange Contingency and immediately exchanged their notes with an aggregate principal amount of \$380,000 and aggregate accrued interest of \$63,776 for an aggregate of 110,944 shares of common stock and five-year warrants to purchase an aggregate of 110,944 shares of common stock at an exercise price of \$4.00 per share.